-Over recent years more and more pellet grill manufactures have started to introduce WiFi functionality into their pellet grill control panels.
+Over recent years more and more pellet grill manufacturers have started to introduce WiFi functionality into their pellet grill control panels.
 This is likely in response to the success Traeger has been experiencing with their WiFire functionality on their latest Pro Series, Ironwood and Timberline pellet grill ranges.
-Now, whether you really need WiFi functionality in a pellet grill is a subjective and personal preference.
+Now, whether you really need WiFi functionality in a pellet grill is a subjective/personal preference.
 Some seem to dismiss WiFi functionality on pellet grills as a gimmick.
-However, I feel for some people, especially those who want to do a lot of ‘low and slow’ cooking/smoking WiFi/App functionality can provide a lot of benefits.
-So with that in mind, I wanted to discuss which pellet grill manufacturers I feel currently offer some of the best WiFi/App solutions for different budgets.
+However, for those who want to do a lot of ‘low and slow’ cooking/smoking, WiFi/App functionality can provide a lot of benefits.

 Introduction To The Best WiFi/App Functionality For Pellet Grills